Skip to main content Skip to home page

 If you would like to connect to water or sewerage but your property isn't serviced by a main, you need to find out if your property is suitable for a mains extension.

-Step 1.
-Read our Land Development Manual
+Before you start, read our Land Development Manual

 Developers should check whether services are available, as not all sites are suitable for connection.
 Our Land Development Manual (PDF 1MB) is a detailed guide that explains what’s involved in extending mains and what’s required for your building proposal.